Starfish regeneration: Unidirectional regeneration

 After the loss of 2 arms, starfish capable of unidirectional regeneration can regenerate both limbs.

 Though the different Asteroidea species show a great range of variation in regeneration capabilities, an overwhelming number of them have the ability to regenerate lost limbs and tube feet.
 Star fish that exhibit unidirectional regeneration, or regeneration that is restricted to a single direction, are capable of regenerating multiple lost limbs from a disk containing half or more of the original starfish.
 Unidirectional regeneration is the simplest form of regeneration as the majority of the disk is intact, allowing the starfish to eat, move, and escape predators during the regeneration period.
 Unidirectional regeneration is also the most common form of regeneration exhibited by starfish as single arms are often removed by predators or shed through autotomy.

-Crown-of-thorns starfish (Acanthaster planci), which feed on large swaths of western Pacific coral reefs, are notable unidirectional regenerators.
+Crown-of-thorns starfish (Acanthaster planci), which feed on large swaths of coral reefs in the Indo-Pacific, are notable unidirectional regenerators.
 Starfish of this invasive species are extremely difficult to eradicate because of their ability to regrow when half or more of the original starfish is intact.
 Thus, initial population control efforts championed by fishermen and conservationists in the 1960s, which involved sectioning and releasing caught starfish, may have unknowingly exacerbated population outbreaks in the western Pacific coral reefs.